daniellee97/Sharide_dart/README.md

 https://www.npmjs.com/package/supertest

 ### Frontend
-For frontend we use Flutter
+- For frontend we use Flutter

-The architecture is specify as above
+- The architecture is specify as above

-screens folder contains all the screens for our app
+- The screens folder contains all the screens for our app

-Providers is the file where we store all the state of the app
+- Providers.dart is the file where we store all the state of the app

-For this project we used Riverpod as our state management
+- For this project we used Riverpod as our state management